hexparrot/mineos-node/docs/secure/iptables_hardened.md

 `# iptables -A MALICIOUS -p tcp -m tcp --dport 138 -m comment --comment "[unwanted netbios]" -j DROP`

 Now, the traffic will no longer be logged, making all the remaining log entries comparatively more relevant.
 Repeat this process, [iteratively removing known-uninteresting lines until you're left with only interesting, relevant packets](http://www.ranum.com/security/computer_security/editorials/dumb/).

+## REDIRECTING HOSTILE TRAFFIC

+Recall earlier that `iptables` is only letting through `ssh` traffic from a friendly origin:

+`# iptables -A FRIENDLY -s 10.137.0.0/24 -m comment --comment "[known-friendly network]" -j ACCEPT`

+When `ssh` traffic arrives, it never hits an `ACCEPT` rule, so eventually it gets logged as `tcp.in.foreigner`--that is, it's marked as traffic bound for listening ports, but dropped due to being from an untrusted subnet.
+If a network honeypot is in place, `iptables` can capture that traffic while still letting through valid port 22 traffic with the 'negation' operator (!).

+`iptables -t nat -A PREROUTING ! -s 10.137.0.0/24 -p tcp --dport 22 -j DNAT --to-destination 172.17.0.4:8022`

+Any traffic that is _not_ from `10.137.0.0/24` _and_ is `ssh` inbound traffic, destination-NAT it to another address, on an arbitrary port.
+In this specific example, a docker container with the IP `172.17.0.4` is listening for `ssh` traffic--configured on port 8022--because the host has already bound port 22 to the existing, real `sshd` server.

 # Save and Restore your Work